 How to do a marketing audit to boost your promotion

-Christmas has finished, but hopefully the break has recharged those batteries and given you a chance to reflect and get inspiration for those challenges ahead.
-Following on from our New Year marketing tips, we advise performing a marketing audit to review what you’ve been doing, the materials you have, what is working and what is not, so you are sure your promotion is as powerful as it can be in 2021.
+The lull between Christmas and New Year can be a wonderful time to reflect, review and get ready for success in 2023.
+At this time, or at the beginning of the New Year, we advise performing a marketing audit to review what you’ve been doing, the materials you have, what is working and what is not, so you are sure your promotion is as powerful as it can be this year.

 As part of your marketing audit, we suggest that you review the elements of your marketing efforts and think carefully about what you can improve.
 Here are the six things to take a look at –

 This is one of today’s most important tools and must be working well for you, but when was the last time you properly looked at it?
 During your marketing audit, review the website in the following ways